-1.4 This report fulfils our duty to publish an annual report on the scheme activity during the 2018-19 obligation period by 1 April 2020.
-The Orders11 state the minimum information the report must include:
+1.4 The Orders require us to produce an annual report on the scheme by 1 April following the end of an obligation period.
+This report fulfils this duty covering the 2018-19 obligation period.
+The Orders8 state the minimum information the report must include: